 Most commercial grape skin extract comes from grapes that have already been fermented as a byproduct of making red wine.
 This process involves bleaching, which removes the anthocyanins in the grapes skin.
 The extraction process also uses ethanol and other solvents to remove components from the grape skins.

 The purpose of Oxifend® Red Grape Skin Extract is to provide the health benefits of red wine in powdered form.
 It is high in phenols and other active components compared to other grape skin extracts.
 Laboratory tests show that Oxifend® Red Grape Skin Extract contains 20 active components, while other extracts typically have about four.
 The production level of Oxifend® Red Grape Skin Extract is also very low, making it a rare ingredient in health supplements.

-Red grape skin extract is very high in resveratrol, which accounts for many of its health benefits.
-These benefits include supporting heart health, cholesterol level management, antioxidant support and the body’s ability to manage healthy blood sugar levels.
+Red grape skin extract contains phenolic antioxidant components which are very similar to red wine.
+It is the unique combination of antioxidants that accounts for many of its health benefits.
+These benefits include supporting heart health, cholesterol level management, antioxidant and anti-inflammatory support for the brain and the body's ability to manage healthy blood sugar levels.

 Resveratrol exhibits antioxidant activity, which can help to inhibit the production of free radicals.
 This benefit may help to manage age-related conditions such as skin damage from UV radiation.

 Grape skin extract may help to manage the level of glucose in the blood.